-Mexican Street Corn is grilled corn which is covered in mayonnaise then sprinkled with chili powder, grated Cojita cheese, and fresh cilantro.
-It is served with a squeeze of lime juice.
+Mexican Street Corn is grilled fresh sweet corn which is covered in mayonnaise then sprinkled with chili powder, grated Cojita cheese, and fresh cilantro.
+It is often sold by street vendors served with a squeeze of lime juice.
 This delicious pasta salad incorporates the same ingredients.

-If you are having a summer bbq, Mexican Street Corn Pasta Salad would be a great dish to serve on the side.
-With all the great seasonings it just might turn out to be one of your favorite side dishes.It is also hearty enough to be a vegetarian main course.
+If you are having a summer bbq, Mexican Street Corn Pasta Salad would be a delicious dish to serve on the side.
+With all the great seasonings and fresh flavor, it just might turn out to be one of your favorite side dishes.It is also hearty enough to be a vegetarian main course.
+If you are looking for ideas for your summer cookouts, check out 30 Simple Summer Cookout Side Dishes.

-If you are a fan of Mexican foods and corn, you should check out Mexican Corn Cakes and Mexican Street Corn Fritters.
-If you would like to try another easy pasta salad recipe that uses summer corn with black beans, red onion, tomato and avocado, check out Southwest Pasta Salad.
+If you would like to try another easy pasta salad recipe that is a great side dish with summer corn , black beans, red onion, tomato, avocado and has a creamy dressing, check out Southwest Pasta Salad.

 This would be so good served with Baja Chicken.